Billing Overview

 Travis CI Plan types #

-Billing Period Concurrency based Usage-based
+Billing Period Concurrency based (fixed-price) Usage-based

 Month Concurrent jobs limit